Late but alive, Tour de France races into COVID epidemic - WHIZ News

 NICE, France (AP) — Delayed but alive again and out on French roads, the strangest Tour de France ever set off Saturday in a bubble of anti-COVID protocols to try to keep the 176 riders virus-free for three weeks of racing through the country’s worsening epidemic.

-Powering past thin crowds on the finishing straight in Nice that would usually have been many rows deep, Norwegian rider Alexander Kristoff won the first stage with a fearsome final sprint.
+Powering past thin crowds on the finishing straight in Nice that would usually have been crammed with spectators rows deep, Norwegian rider Alexander Kristoff won the first stage with a fearsome final sprint.
 He celebrated by giving a COVID-sensible fist-bump to a teammate.

 Winning Stage 1 earned Kristoff the first yellow jersey of the 2020 Tour, which he will wear as the race leader on Sunday’s Stage 2 that loops into the mountains behind Nice.
 Usually, a race official or a VIP would have helped him slip into the iconic jersey, one of the most coveted and recognizable in sports.
 But not this year, with social distancing the priority.